atimpone/aws-foundation-journey/content/01-dev-environments/02-build-the-environment/06-create-team-dev-environments.md

 ## 5. Apply Names to Shared VPC Resources

-Since the names of shared subnets are not currently propagated to AWS accounts, as a Cloud Administrator, you can optionally apply names to the shared subnets within each team development AWS account so that it's easier for the builder teams to understand the role of each subnet.
-For example, builders will often need to be able to readily distinguish between public and private subnets.
+Since the names of shared subnets are not currently propagated to AWS accounts, as a Cloud Administrator, you should apply names to the shared subnets within each team development AWS account so that it's easier for the builder teams to understand the role of each subnet as they configure resources for AWS services.

 1. As a Cloud Administrator, use your personal user to log into AWS SSO.
 2. Select the team development AWS account of interest.